There is now a total of 33 states and the District of Columbia that have passed laws that broadly legalize marijuana in some way, shape, or form.

 However, not all hope is lost.
 Nevada officials are looking for ways to make gaming halls more marijuana-friendly.

-When Marijuana Use Is Legal In Vegas
+When and Where Cannabis Use Is Legal In Vegas

 The great news is, the use of marijuana is legal in private residences, but the blinds must be down.
 Residents are also allowed to use cannabis on their porch or patio, but they are NOT allowed to smoke on the sidewalk in front of their homes.